tdeekens/promster/readme.md

 6.  👩‍👩‍👧 One library to integrate with Hapi, Express and potentially more (managed as a mono repository)
 7.  🦄 Allow customization of labels while sorting them internally before reporting
 8.  🐼 Expose Prometheus client on Express locals or Hapi app to easily allow adding more app metrics
-9.  ⏰ Allow multiple accuracies in seconds (default), milliseconds or both

 ## ❯ Installation